aardvarkxr/aardvark/docs/watch_tutorial/index.md

 # Step 3: _Time After Time_ - Adding the Watch model

-After scouring Poly and Sketchfab for potential digital watch models, I found this [great-looking, downloadable photogrammetized model of a Casio G-Shock](https://sketchfab.com/3d-models/casio-g-shock-digital-watch-b6466b64dd8b495c99f24a5054491f4d) by [jeandiz](https://sketchfab.com/jeandiz).
-Clocking in at ~25MB, its textures are way too nice and detailed for our purposes, so I've optimized them in imagemagick and also some cleanup in Blender; you can find the optimized, <1MB gltf file [here](media/watch.glb).
+After scouring Poly and Sketchfab for good, free digital watch models, I found this [great-looking, downloadable photogrammetized model of a Casio G-Shock](https://sketchfab.com/3d-models/casio-g-shock-digital-watch-b6466b64dd8b495c99f24a5054491f4d) by [jeandiz](https://sketchfab.com/jeandiz).
+Clocking in at ~25MB, its textures are way too nice and detailed for our purposes, so I've resized them in imagemagick and did some model cleanup in Blender; you can find the optimized, <1MB gltf file [here](media/watch.glb).

 ![Casio](media/casio.jpg)